 USB-to-SATA cable or SSD enclosure

-You must prepare one USB-to-SATA cable or SSD enclosure for desktop and laptop computers to connect the M.2 SSD as an external hard drive.
-And for a brand-new SSD, Windows may require you to initialize the SSD to GPT or MBR for first use.
+You must prepare one USB-To connect an M.2 SSD to a desktop or laptop computer as an external hard drive, you'll need a M.2 to SATA adapter or a SSD enclosure.
+For a brand-new SSD, Windows may require initializing it to GPT or MBR for first use.

 To initialize a new SSD:

-Ensure your new M.2 SSD partition style is aligned with the old HDD.
-Otherwise, the cloned SSD is prone to boot issues.
+Ensure the new M.2 SSD partition style is aligned with the old HDD to avoid boot issues with the cloned SSD.

 To check the current partition style of a disk:

-Here, we will present the system migration process via professional disk cloning software - Qiling Disk Copy.
-It lets you easily install a new M.2 SSD on your laptops and desktops without reinstalling Windows.
+Here, we will present the system migration process via professional disk cloning software - Qiling Disk Copy, which allows easy installation of a new M.2 SSD on laptops and desktops without reinstalling Windows.

-Qiling Disk Copy is an easy-to-use disk cloning utility for Windows 11/10/8/7.
-You can utilize it to clone a hard drive, system, or partition within a few clicks.
-It enables you to do full disk and partition-level cloning and resize partitions when cloning a disk.
-In addition, it also lets you upgrade a hard drive to a bigger one and clone an HDD to an SSD.
-And it can also clone a hard disk with bad sectors and help migrate Windows 10 from one PC to another.
+Qiling Disk Copy is an easy-to-use disk cloning utility for Windows that allows you to clone a hard drive, system, or partition within a few clicks, and also enables you to resize partitions, upgrade a hard drive to a bigger one, clone an HDD to an SSD, and clone a hard disk with bad sectors.

 Prior Notice:

 Step 1.
-To start copying/cloning an entire disk to another, click "Disk clone" button in the tools page, and choose this disk as the source disk and click "Next".
+To start copying/cloning an entire disk to another, click the "Disk clone" button in the tools page, select the disk you want to clone as the source disk, and click "Next".

 Step 2.
 Choose the other disk as the destination disk.